 Investment earnings within IRAs, 401(k)s, annuities and certain education accounts are not subject to current year taxes.
 Because money that would otherwise go toward taxes remains in your account, it has the potential to compound and grow faster for the future.
 Depending on the account, taxes are either deferred until qualified withdrawals begin or eliminated altogether.
 Your financial advisor can tell you more.

 Under current laws, tax breaks that were set to expire in 2011 have been made permanent.
 This allows you to avoid federal taxes on qualified withdrawals from 529 college savings plans and to make higher contributions to employer-sponsored retirement accounts and IRAs.

 Offset taxable gains with losses

-If your advisor recommends it, consider realizing investment losses before year-end to reduce capital gains taxes.
+If your financial professional or tax advisor recommends it, consider realizing investment losses before year-end to reduce capital gains taxes.

 Donate and deduct